LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees/tree_building.rst

 Introduction
 ============

 We can now use our supermatrix to build a phylogeny.
 Here we will be using FastTree to quickly generate a tree, since this is (unsurprisingly) fast.
 This is an "approximately maximum likelihood" phylogenetic tree building method, broadly similar in method to **PhyML**, **RAxML** or **IQtree**.
+It is generally a little less accurate, but it's faster so better for fiddling around with and learning on.

 .. admonition:: Data and software
 	:class: green